Boulder Beach Track: Discover Wildlife and Stunning Coastal Views in Dunedin

 Nearby Attractions and Trails

-Boulder Beach is surrounded by a variety of nearby attractions and trails that can enrich your outdoor adventure.
-Here are three must-visit spots:
+Boulder Beach is surrounded by attractions and trails that enrich your outdoor adventure.
+Here are three must-visit spots nearby:

-1. Tunnel Beach: Known for its stunning sandstone sea arches and a hand-carved tunnel, this beach is a gem.
-You'll descend 72 steps to reach the shore, where fossilized rock walls and crashing waves await.
+1. Tunnel Beach: Famous for sandstone sea arches and a hand-carved tunnel, descend 72 steps to see fossilized rock walls and crashing waves.

-2. Larnach Castle: Just a short drive away, this historical attraction offers breathtaking views and a glimpse into New Zealand's past.
-The castle's gardens alone are worth the visit, providing a perfect backdrop for a leisurely stroll.
+2. Larnach Castle: A short drive away, this historic site offers stunning views and insight into New Zealand’s past, with beautiful gardens for a leisurely stroll.

-Whether you're hiking, exploring, or simply soaking in the coastal views, you'll find plenty to enjoy around Boulder Beach.
+Whether hiking or soaking in coastal views, there’s plenty to explore around Boulder Beach.

 Frequently Asked Questions